 Tina Wang is a performance artist based in New York City.
 Identity, fragility, and resilience are key themes in her work, which draws on her experience as a Taiwanese citizen raised in Latin America and her decade of work across the gig economy (service, dance, translation, yoga).
+She obtained her Bachelor of Arts in dance and psychology at Washington University, and Certificate in contemporary dance performance at the Peridance Capezio Center.
+She has furthered her movement training with other dance (American Dance Festival), yoga asana (Iyengar), and fitness (Strongman) modalities.
 Her performances immerse the body around the objects of menial labor.
 She seeks to challenge assumptions about where these objects belong, who belongs with them, and their difference from living bodies.
-Recently, Tina was a mentee in the NYFA Immigrant Artist Program, participant in Creative Capital's taller para artistas profesionales, and guest artist at The Sable Project.
-Her work has been shown at Judson Church, New York Live Arts, Governor's Island, The Exponential Festival, Nimbus Dance, Chashasma, Radiator Gallery, Radio Bushwick, Salvatore Capezio Theater, RESOBOX, to name a few.
+Recently, Tina was a participant in Creative Capital's taller para artistas profesionales, guest artist at The Sable Project, and mentee in the NYFA Immigrant Artist Program.
+Her work has been shown at Judson Church, New York Live Arts, Governor's Island, The Exponential Festival, Breaking Ground Festival (AZ), Chashasma, the Immigrant Artist Biennial fundraiser, Nimbus Dance, to name a few.
+Before this quarantine, she was scheduled to be a summer 2020 AIR in The Floor on Atlantic in downtown Brooklyn, NY.

 After intensive studies in ballet, Horton, Graham, and Limon, she worked with choreographers and directors in devised dance and theater works, including The Next Stage Project, Francesca Harper, Maija Garcia, Tatiana Pandiani, Mark Dendy, Melissa van Wijk, among others.
 Her training in Iyengar yoga and functional strength training (Strongman) have also influenced her movement ideas and forms.